openjdm/openjdm.github.io/book/illusory_correlations.md

 Researchers therefore measure both Group B and undesirable behaviors as “distinctive”.
 At the end of the study, participants had to report how many of the statements reflected the behavior of each group, and how many of the statements were undesirable.
-To support Hamilton and Gifford’s hypothesis, participants would need to show that they developed an illusory correlation by overestimating how often the two distinctive events occurred together.
+Hamilton and Gifford’s hypothesis predicted that participants would overestimate how often the two distinctive events occurred together.
 This happened - participants reported that the undesirable actions were attributed to Group B, the smaller group, much more often than they actually had.
 Their bias in estimating the occurrence of undesirable vs desirable behaviors as it relates to occurrence of each group led them to perceive each group differently.
-This has huge implications for the formation of stereotyping in real world scenarios, as we will touch on later.
+This has important implications for the formation of stereotyping in real world scenarios, as we will touch on later.

 ## Expectancy-based Correlations